For JCU Alumnus Geoffrey Henderson, a university degree is about taking what you learn and applying it to any area of your life.

-Geoff graduated from JCU in 1973 in the very first graduating class of James Cook University.
+Geoff graduated from JCU in 1973.
 Reflecting on the JCU of old, Geoff comments on its community-style culture.
 “JCU was like a big high school – about a third of its current size and I’d say more or less 700 full-time students.
 The library was only half of its current size, as well,” Geoff says.
 “It was truly embryonic.
 The size helped people establish connections and keep in touch.
 We all knew each other pretty well and would see each other and our lecturers socially.
 You had no trouble interacting with lecturers.
 Whether you wanted to discuss classes or just chat, you could talk to them freely.”

 Geoff moved from Sydney to Far North Queensland and began to study Psychology in his mid-20s.
 For Geoff, studying was about choosing to be better qualified.
 “High school and I didn’t get on very well,” Geoff says.
 “Five years after high school, my friends were doctors and lawyers.
 I was driving a truck.”